 As everywhere in Japan, people wait in line at the bus stop and carefully make sure not to block the sidewalk.
 Passengers board through the rear door.
 The procedure may then vary depending on the bus type.

 - You do not have to buy a ticket upon boarding.

 - Before your chosen stop, press one of the stop buttons to request the bus driver to stop.

-- Pay your ticket money into the machine next to the driver before getting off:
+- Pay your ticket when getting off the bus, in the machine next to the driver.
+You can use either:

 - Upon boarding, you may: